About Me

 My paternal grandmother lived to be 92.
 She was once picked up by a tornado in her early twenties and carried down the street and left with broken limbs and months of recovery.

+I have traveled far, even as far as down under to Australia, twice, lived in eight states in the U.S. and taught and had teaching certificates in six of those states.
 All of these events have defined who I am.
-I have had experiences and made connections with people along the way that have made me feel more grateful, stronger, more humble and blessed beyond my wildest comprehension.
+I have had experiences and made connections with people through my travels that make me feel more grateful, stronger, humble and blessed beyond my wildest comprehension.

 The Catalyst that Launched My Advocacy Work

 I left school to focus on my health and plan the next steps in my recovery.
-Taking all the energy and passion I invested in working toward my M.Ed.
+Taking all the energy and passion I invested working toward my M.Ed.
 I used it as a catalyst to educate others about surviving cancer twice and making informed decisions about breast reconstruction.
 It all began when I volunteered to become a patient advocate for the plastic surgery group I chose to have my reconstruction with .
 It was a “match made in heaven”, as the saying goes.

 Understanding the Power of the Patient Story